nyin01/bethedging_stochastic/README.md

   * Function Inputs: wa = fitness of specialist phenotype in A, wb = fitness of specialist phenotype in B, s = Delta GMF, pS = pSpec of BH, N = population size, emodel = environmental stochasticity on or off

 Simulation code:
-* [markovnpf_multistoch.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/matlab_sims/markovnpf_multistoch.m) numerically estimates the probability of fixation for a single bet hedging mutant by finding the stationary distribution of the transition matrix.
+* [markovnpf_multistoch.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/MATLAB_sims/markovnpf_multistoch.m) numerically estimates the probability of fixation for a single bet hedging mutant by finding the stationary distribution of the transition matrix.
   * Used to construct Fig. 2, Fig. 3A
-* [markovmodel_genstats.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/matlab_sims/markovmodel_genstats.m) analyzes Markov matrices at the end of the first generation and first effective generation
+* [markovmodel_genstats.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/MATLAB_sims/markovmodel_genstats.m) analyzes Markov matrices at the end of the first generation and first effective generation
   * Used to construct Fig. 3B-C, Supplemental Fig. 1

 <!-- CONTACT -->
 ## Contact <a name="contact"></a>

-Maya Weissman - [@maya_weissman](https://twitter.com/maya_weissman) - maya_weissman@brown.edu
+[Personal Website](https://sciencemaya.com) - [Twitter](https://twitter.com/maya_weissman) - maya_weissman@brown.edu